 There is a story about the 89-year-old Naval officer from the British Navy.
 In the year 2014 people had decided to celebrate 50 years of landing at Normandy, 2nd world war’s decisive invasion point!
-This gentleman was in a sanatorium passing his retired life.
-He decided that he must join the celebration but there was no question of him getting the permission.
+This gentleman was in a sanatorium, passing his retired life.
+He decided that he must join the celebration, but there was no question of him getting permission.
 He simply dressed up, wore a raincoat and a hat and walked out of the sanatorium to the railway station, 1 km away.
 He took a train, hopped into a ferry to go to Normandy.
-By the time people realized that he was missing, he was already in Normandy.
+By the time people realised that he was missing, he was already in Normandy.
 He knew that he would be admonished when he came back.
 But the story of his escape was all over media; when asked by a reporter, he said only two words, “Carpe diem !”
 To hell with everything else!
 The ferry company gave him a lifetime pass for the journey he took!
 Alas, he died in six months!

 Taking risks at appropriate times is seizing the opportunity, it is not doing whatever comes to your mind, though the end results may be bad, sometimes!
 It is about doing the proper risk analysis, thinking through the opportunity and then seizing the moment.
 It is not for only seizing the moment or for YOLO.

 The message of Carpe diem matters more than ever today.
 We live in an age of distraction, where we are checking our phones, on average, 110 times a day, and are more interested in being spectators of life on the screen than living it for ourselves.
-Immersed in the second-hand pleasures offered by our electronic gadgets, we need to reconnect with the wisdom of Carpe diem, a philosophy which calls on us to taste the wonders of experiential living in the short time we have before death.
+Immersed in the second-hand pleasures offered by our electronic gadgets, we need to reconnect with the wisdom of Carpe diem.
+This philosophy calls on us to taste the wonders of experiential living in the short time we have before death.
 In a group of college friends, we made the group, forwards free.
 There were so many fights, so much resistance.
 We have very become used to the second-hand pleasure of sharing forwards.
 Finally, when we could make the group forwards free, there are only 3 to 4 contributors, most others prefer to be silent spectators because they have nothing original with them.
 We seem to have forgotten that the formation of the group of friends, who were in college together 50 years back, was a Carpe diem moment!

 I will share one simple incident.
-A gentleman, aged 84 was in a hospital for a few days.
+A gentleman aged 84was in a hospital for a few days.
 His daughter went to be with him for the day.
 He said to her that he wants to eat Masala Dosa.
-The daughter said, ok I will get it.
+The daughter said, ok, I will get it.
 He said no. He got up, changed his hospital clothes and said let us go.
-They went to the restaurant had the dosa and came back.
-Of course it was no big deal, but that was Carpe Diem.
+They went to the restaurant, had the dosa and came back.
+Of course, it was no big deal, but that was Carpe Diem.
 But change the case to a 45-year-old patient sick with liver issues; he goes out similarly and has a couple of drinks and comes back.
 That is not Carpe Diem, it is sheer stupidity.

 Carpe diem is seizing the moment or seizing the opportunity!
 The word “opportunity” comes from the Latin ob portum veniens, meaning “coming toward a port”.
 It originally referred to a favourable wind that would push a ship into a harbour.
 So, the question is whether we’re going to hoist our sails and catch the wind, or whether we are so worried about hitting the rocks that we keep the sails down.
 Yes, if the real opportunity is there, take it even at the cost of some risk.

 Spontaneity is a form of Carpe diem, which involves throwing plans and routines to the wind and becoming more experimental in the way we live.
 We need to liberate ourselves from our electronic calendars and booking up our weekend’s weeks in advance and take a more unplanned approach.
 Take an unplanned weekend holiday when we are not constantly checking the time and are obsessed with being “efficient” and “productive”.
 Let go things once in a while!

 Political and social Carpe diem?
 Don’t be surprised!
 This is about taking up from the individual level activity to the collective level through mass political action.
 Think of the Carpe diem demonstrations that brought down the Berlin Wall in 1989, which were full of spontaneous and enjoyable spirit.
 We need more of this today to challenge the big issues of our time, from climate change to the rise of far-right extremism.
 Look at what is happening about the MeToo movement!
-It is happening by the collective action of women from a different field, coming out in open for their rights!
+It is happening by the collective action of women from a different field, coming out in the open for their rights!

 As the modern generation says, YOLO!
-Yes, you only live once, so make the best use of the opportunities, make best of the chances you get!
+Yes, you only live once, so make the best use of the opportunities, make the best of the chances you get!
 What are you waiting for?
 Just jump from the plane you are flying on but don’t forget that you have your parachute with you!